 While you’re baking cookies and cakes this holiday season, you’ll probably have vanilla extract in your hands more than once.
-If you’re using pure, unadulterated vanilla extract (as opposed to its copy-cat imitation vanilla extract), you just might notice the steep price, as well.
-If you’re holding a bottle of pure vanilla extract at a cheap price, it’s probably adulterated (not as “pure” as it should be).
+If you’re using unadulterated pure vanilla extract (as opposed to its copycat, imitation vanilla extract), you just might notice the steep price as well.
+If you’re holding a bottle of pure vanilla extract at a cheap price, it’s probably adulterated (not as pure as it should be).

 So why are vanilla beans so expensive?